 2. Coincidental and independent to the CSD Review, another matter relevant to the work practices of the SDU was brought to the attention of the Chief Commissioner.
 The Chief Commissioner commissioned Mr Neil Comrie AO, APM to conduct a case review of a particular long term human source.
-The Comrie Investigation (highly protected) provided twenty seven (27) significant recommendations.
+The Comrie (highly protected) provided twenty Investigation seven (27) significant recommendations.
 Whilst some of these are specific to the particular source, many have highlighted poor work practices of the SDU, and all have significant ramifications for the organisation in designing better practices in the management of human sources, particularly those who are high risk.

-3. Instance highlighted that the risk of not implementing MTIP could lead to a long term disconnection from police identity and the organisation.
-Instance cited this as of particular importance within the SDU where source handlers were in frequent contact with 'career criminals' within high pressure situations and were often at significant risk.
+3. Place highlighted that the risk of not implementing MTIP could lead to a long term disconnection from police identity and the organisation.
+Place cited this as of particular importance within the SDU where source handlers were in frequent contact with 'career criminals' within high pressure situations and were often at significant risk.
 It is the opinion of the Steering Committee that this (long term disconnection) has already occurred with many current SDU staff members.

 4. Management identified rigidity in thinking, some militancy and systemic resistance to change within the SDU which has raised significant health and safety concerns for all staff.
-Concerns for all staff.
-Concerns for all staff.
-Concerns for all staff and concerns the staff and concerns the staff and concerns for all staff.
-Concerns for all staff and concerns for all s
+Electron coincidently also highlighted this type of negative behaviour as universally being common traits within the covert policing environment.
+The Steering Committee accepted Electron advice.